kannankvs/kvskSONiC/sonic_contribution.md

-# How to Contribute to SONiC
+# How to Contribute SONiC

 ## About this Manual
 This document provides general information about the ways of contribution, to the SONiC Community.